clarenceagcc/INF2006-BigData-Project/README.md

 1.  **Upload to Amazon S3:**
     * Create an S3 bucket to store your data and JAR files.
     * Upload the JAR files and the Yelp JSON datasets to this S3 bucket.
-    * *(Include a screenshot like the one you provided if it helps clarify your S3 structure)*

 2.  **Launch Amazon EMR Cluster:**
     * Launch an EMR cluster with Hadoop and Spark installed.